JannikIrmai/min-max-correlation-clustering/readme.md

 The directory `mmcc_approximation_cpp` contains `c++` implementations of the algorithms as well as a python interface for those implementations.
 The python interface is based on [pybind11](https://pybind11.readthedocs.io/en/stable/index.html).
+The python files in the top level directory contain code for reproducing the experiments from the article.

 ## Installation